 Microenterprises (fewer than 10 employees and under €2 million turnover) are exempt.
 All others must comply.
 Learn more about which businesses are in scope.

-What happens if we’re not compliant by the deadline?
+What happens if we are not compliant?

 Non-compliance risks include: